jamesetaylor3/pocket/README.md

 ### Usage

-To solve the rubiks cube at a path "cube.txt", use the file tag.
+To solve the rubiks cube at a path "cube.txt", use the file subcommand with the --path (-p) tag.

-`pocket file cube.txt`
+`pocket file -p cube.txt`

 The contents of the text file must be 23 characters, each character one of (W, G, R, B, Y, O) for (white, green, red, blue, yellow, orange).
 Don't worry about whitespace or capitalizing the letters.
 The sequence will project a cube as follows, where each block is an unfolded face of the cube.
 Each number represents the index of the list of characters entered into the text file.